carpentries-incubator/workflows-nextflow/episodes/04-operators.md

 ~~~
 {: .output }

-If the know the number of items to be grouped we can use the size parameter.
+If we know the number of items to be grouped we can use the size parameter.
 When the specified size is reached, the tuple is emitted.
 By default incomplete tuples (i.e. with less than size grouped items) are discarded (default).

 For example.